• HALO STARLING

 NOWHERE

-ARIADNE, 2025
+, 2025

 Performed at the Darkness Visible II showcase at PLEX in Athens, Greece, on October 16th, 2025.
 Presented and co-facilitated by Ron Athey, Hermes Pittakos, Federica Dauri, and Michele Occelli.
-DV II poster & documentation by @jeremycarne.
+DV II poster & video documentation by @jeremycarne.
 Production coordinator @nikolaskasinos.

 ARIADNE is a mediumship-based performance developed during Darkness Visible II, a 10-day intensive led by Ron Athey, Federica Dauri, Hermes Pittakos, and Michele Occelli at PLEX in Athens, Greece.
 The work draws on trance, somatic ritual, and ecstatic states to open the body as a site for spirit possession.